ethereum-mining/ethminer/README.md

 4. Can I still mine ETH with my 2GB GPU?

-   Not really, your VRAM must be above the DAG size (Currently about 2.15 GB.) to get best preformance, without it severe hash loss will occur.
+   Not really, your VRAM must be above the DAG size (Currently about 2.15 GB.) to get best performance.
+Without it severe hash loss will occur.

 5. What are the optimal launch parameters?